 Unit 4: Introducing Music Composition – In this unit, students will develop their song-writing skills, as they have to create a variety of contrasting compositions to demonstrate their skills.

-Unit 5: Introducing Music Performance – In this unit, students will develop their performing abilities, practicing and logging their skill development, focusing on technical ability, leading towards a final performance of two pieces.
+Unit 5: Introducing Music Performance – In this unit students will develop their performing abilities, practicing and logging their skill development and focusing on technical ability, leading towards a final performance of two pieces.

 We offer lessons on flute, clarinet, saxaphone, violin and cello.
 We also offer lessons through The Love Music Trust on guitar, drums, piano/keyboard and vocals.